putneydm/david_site_design/src/collections/_writing/figma-responsive-design.markdown

 }
 ```

-This is the central source of truth about a the visual design of an `H1`.
-If the color value for the `H1` is changes from `#333` to `#FF0000` all `H1`s would change from dark gray to red.
+This is the central source of truth about the visual design of an `H1`.
+If the color value for the `H1` is changed from `#333` to `#FF0000` all `H1`s would change from dark gray to red.
 This is the principle -- single source of truth, centrally maintained -- that we will use for our design system.
-Except with variables.
+Except with variables instead of style declarations.

 Everything that makes a responsive system possible flows out of that idea.
-Variable Modes can change variables on the fly, across an entire prototype screen, all at once.
+Variable Modes can change variables on the fly, across an entire prototype screen, all at once, affecting everything defined by that variable.
+Spacing, type size, line height, border width, corner radius, color and more can all be defined this way.

+In short, any value that can be controlled or set with a Figma variables at the library level *absolutely positively* should be.
+This concept -- a single source of truth -- leads to design consistency, easier maintenance and ability to closely match prototypes and code.

+The advanced abilities of this system also extend to engineering teams.
+Our Vue components, type, spacing -- everything  -- are one-to-one matches.
+A designer can set a breakpoint on a Layout compoent, and that translates directly over to the code asset using Code Connect and Figma developer tools.

+This closes the gap between designer intent and developer delivery.
+Everyone uses the same tools, with the same names and the same results.

+Ready to build something?

-I've broken this down into five steps – the basic ingredients of responsive prototypes.
+I've broken the process of building this system down into five steps.
+These are the basic ingredients of responsive prototypes.
 I'll be going through each of these, one by one with guidance on how to build them in Figma.

 1. [A set of breakpoints](#Breakpoints)
 2. [A flexible grid layout system](#flexible-grid-layout-system)
 3. [Responsive spacing system](#responsive-spacing-system)
 4. [Responsive typography]()
 5. [Component swap system](#component-swap-system)

 ## Breakpoints